minghsu0107/kustomize-manifests/README.md

 4. Service load balancer (optional)

-The service load balancer will create daemon pods listening on port 80 on all nodes, and proxy external traffic to the ingress service (Traefik).
+The service load balancer will create daemon pods listening on port 80 on all nodes and proxy external traffic to the ingress service (Traefik).
 If you are using K3s, you will already have a service LB out-of-the-box.
 However, service load balancer is optional.
 You could add your external IPs to service declaration in `ingress/traefik.yaml`.
 This way, your Traefik instance can receive external traffics without service LB.

 Notes for K3s configurations:
 - You need to disable Traefik, which is deployed by default.